Embed SignStack into Your App

 Step 1: Load the Web Components Bundle

 Drop the SignStack web components script into your app's HTML.
-Once loaded, the four custom elements register themselves and you can use them anywhere in your DOM:
+Once loaded, the three custom elements register themselves and you can use them anywhere in your DOM:

 <script type="module" src="https://signstack.ai/web-components.js"></script>